 This gorgeous and subtly illustrated graphic novel signals the emergence of Dasha Tolstikova as a major new talent.

-Selected for the USBBY Outstanding International Books 2016
+- Commended USBBY Outstanding International Books, 2016